 The best way to know about a company is to check the latest design and development projects they have worked on.
 Take notes about what you like and dislike about those particular projects.
 Most web development teams are open to feedback and will be prepared for questions.
 Identify similar projects where possible and ask questions about those projects.

-Tip 6- References of the Company:
+Tip 6- References for the Company:

 Ask the company for references and reach out to the clients who have used the services of the company before.
 Ask them about the experiences they had with the company.
 Take down notes for your reference.
 List out both the pros and cons of the company as they come up in conversation.